-All of the above test requirements shall be fulfilled in order for the observed PSCell active BWP switch delay to be counted as correct.
+All of the above test requirements shall be fulfilled in order for the observed SCell active BWP switch delay to be counted as correct.

 The rate of correct events observed during repeated tests shall be at least 90%.

-During T1, the start of the interruption of E-UTRA PCell during PSCell active BWP switch shall not happen outside the BWP switch delay.
+During T1, the start of the interruption of E-UTRA PCell during SCell active BWP switch shall not happen outside the BWP switch delay.

-During T3, the start of the interruption of E-UTRA PCell during PSCell active BWP switch shall not happen outside the BWP switch delay.
+During T3, the start of the interruption of E-UTRA PCell during SCell active BWP switch shall not happen outside the BWP switch delay.